maplibre/maplibre-native-qt/README.md

 ## Qt support

 This library fully supports Qt 6.5 and newer.
-Qt 5.15 is fully supported only on desktop platforms.
+Qt 5.15 is fully supported only on desktop platforms, previous Qt 5 versions down to 5.6 only support widgets but not Qt Location.

 ## How to build?